Rockies vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have an implied moneyline win probability of 52.4% in this game.
+- Colorado has entered 74 games this season as the underdog by -105 or more and is 30-44 in those contests.

-- In the 83 games in which oddsmakers have set an over/under for Colorado, it has combined with opponents to go over the total 37 times (37-46-0).
+- So far this season, Colorado and its opponents have hit the over in 37 of its 84 games with a total.

-- The Rockies have a 9-8-0 record against the spread this season (covering 52.9% of the time).
+- The Rockies are 9-8-0 against the spread in their 17 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!